ap0cene/XRPL-Metaphysical-NFT/README.md

 # XRPL Metaphysical NFT SDK

-#### This repo is a work in progress, and work on this protocol is on-goin
+#### This repo is a work in progress, and work on this protocol is on-going

 Welcome to XRPL-Metaphysical-NFT-SDK, a ground-breaking project that bridges the physical and digital realms by connecting physical garments with digital NFTs minted on the XRP Ledger (XRPL).